-Under this option, Furneaux Freight transports fuel to the Island in bulk fuel tanks in the vessel, rather than ISO Containers on deck.
+Under this option, fuel is transported to the Island by Furneaux in bulk fuel tanks in the vessel, rather than ISO Containers on deck.

 While the vessel is being unloaded, fuel is then pumped from the vessel bulk tanks via a manifold and pump at the Lady Barron wharf into a new 100mm pipeline to transport the fuels to the Lady Barron Bulk Fuel Facility approximately 550 m.
 The new fuel pipeline and works at the wharf would require approvals and the pipeline an easement, presumably over Council land.